Delta Airline Pet Policy

 Snub Nosed Breeds (Cats): Bermese, Exotic, Himalayan, Persian

 Check in: locations will vary by airport depending on the location of the cargo office.

-Delta Cargo will not accept English Bulldogs unless they are under 6 months of age.
+Breed Restrictions: Delta Cargo will not accept English Bulldogs unless they are under 6 months of age.
 Other snub nosed breeds are accepted as long as they are in good health and temperatures do not exceed 75 degrees anywhere on the route.

 ADDITIONAL AIRLINE PET TRAVEL INFORMATIONAIRLINE PET TRAVEL TIPS

 PREPARING A PET CARGO CRATE FOR AIR TRAVEL

 GOT QUESTIONS???
 We're happy to help.
 Please post to our blog or forum.